The words that come out of your mouth. Do they injure or attract those you love?

 And finally, express gratitude often for I truly believe ‘more is caught than taught’!

-Let’s learn to woo well with our words.
+Let’s learn to encourage and draw them close with our words.
 How do you woo your children to become all that they can be?

 “The Sovereign LORD has given me a well-instructed tongue, to know the word that sustains the weary.
 He wakens me morning by morning, wakens my ear to listen like one being instructed.” ~Isaiah 50:4